chrisweb/web-audio-api-player/README.md

 player.setLoopQueue(true)
 ```

+> [!NOTE]
-Note: all of these setters have a corresponding getter, so if you want to now what the current value is, for example if you want to know what the current volume is set to:
+> all of these setters have a corresponding getter, so if you want to now what the current value is, for example if you want to know what the current volume is set to:

 ```ts
 const volume = player.getVolume(volume)